v0.8.1 · Live on all platforms

 Settings MCP setup block: copyable JSON config for buttonscli MCP server listing exposed commands

 The MCP setup block.
-Copy it into your agent config to let AI tools control tabs and send commands.
+Copy it into your agent config to let AI tools control tabs and send commands across the entire workspace.

 Green theme.
 Color pickers for Shell Colors, Tab Colors, Status Bar.
-Change anything without touching a config file.
+Or vibe-code a theme: just describe the look you want.

 When you're not typing, it